 iv) Email address

-Categories of Sensitive Information which may be processed under the Agreement
+Special Categories of Personal Data which may be processed under the DPA

 The Processor may on behalf of the Controller process one or several of the below indicated Special Categories of Personal Data depending on the Controller’s actual use of the Solution:

 sub-appendix B – description of security measures

-This appendix describes the physical, technical and organizational security measures which the Processor (herein also referred to as twoday) as a minimum has implemented in accordance with the Main Contract and Agreement.
+This Sub-appendix describes the physical, technical and organizational security measures which the Processor (herein also referred to as twoday) as a minimum has implemented in accordance with the DPA.

 Services designed for security